Frequently Asked Questions – Dutch Summer School

 – arrival Monday (check-in: after 15:00), departure Friday (check-out before 10:00).

-– welcome event: arrival Monday at 19:30
+– welcome event: arrival Monday

 We prefer to work directly with students.
 Direct contact is important for logistics reasons and level assessment.
 We aim at having the best possible prices.
 That means a low margin: not sufficient to pay agent commissions, that are usual in the market.